Pilcaya: Municipality

 As municipal seat, Pilcaya has governing jurisdiction over the following communities: La Concepcion, Cacahuamilpa, El Mogote, El Sauz, Crucero de Grutas, El Platanar, Juchimilpa, El Bosque, Nombre de Dios, Los Sauces, Santa Maria, Chimaltitlan, Amatitlan, Cuitlapa, El Uvalar, Tecuanipa, Chichila, Piedras Negras, El Transformador, and Santa Teresa.
 The population of the municipality of Pilcaya is 10,050 as of 2005.
 The municipality of Pilcaya is the only municipality in Guerrero to border both the state of Mexico and the state of Morelos.
 It borders the municipio of Ixtapan, Tonatico, Zumpahuacán, Coatepec Harinas and Zacualpan in state of Mexico to the north and west.
 To the east it borders Coatlan del Rio in the state of Morelos.
-And to the south it borders Taxco and Tetipac both in the Guerrero state.
+And to the south it borders Taxco and Tetipac, both in the state of Guerrero.
 The territorial extension of Pilcaya is 91.724 km2.
 The population of the municipality as of 2005 was 10,851.